ararati/glassofcode.com/content/posts/preventing-memory-leaks-in-js.md

 }, 1000);
 ```

-That's why, if you set data to global scope, it always will be in global scope, because global scope is a JS object.
-In NodeJS global scope can be accessed from the variable global, and from the variable window in browsers.
+That's why, if you set data to global scope, it always will be in global scope, because the global scope is a JS object.
+In NodeJS global scope can be accessed from the variable global, and the variable window in browsers.

 ```javascript
 global.userPayload = { type: 1,  payload: new Array(10000000) };